Rick-Kirkham/Office-Add-in-Microsoft-Graph-ASPNET/README.md

-# Get OneDrive data using Microsoft Graph and MSAL in an Office Add-in
+# Get OneDrive data using Microsoft Graph and MSAL.NET in an Office Add-in

+## Summary

 Learn how to build a Microsoft Office Add-in that connects to Microsoft Graph, finds the first three workbooks stored in OneDrive for Business, fetches their filenames, and inserts the names into an Office document using Office.js.

-# Introduction
+## Features
 Integrating data from online service providers increases the value and adoption of your add-ins.
 This code sample shows you how to connect your add-in to Microsoft Graph.
 Use this code sample to:

 * Connect to Microsoft Graph from an Office Add-in.
-* Use the MSAL .NET Library to implement the OAuth 2.0 authorization framework in an add-in.
+* Use the MSAL.NET Library to implement the OAuth 2.0 authorization framework in an add-in.
 * Use the OneDrive REST APIs from Microsoft Graph.
 * Show a dialog using the Office UI namespace.
 * Build an Add-in using ASP.NET MVC, MSAL 3.x.x for .NET,  and Office.js.
 * Use add-in commands in an add-in.

+## Applies to

+-  Excel on Windows (one-time purchase and subscription)
+-  PowerPoint on Windows (one-time purchase and subscription)
+-  Word on Windows (one-time purchase and subscription)

 ## Prerequisites

 To run this code sample, the following are required.

 * Visual Studio 2019 or later.